some-natalie/samples/resume.md

 * Currently deploying SaltStack (open source) in production environment.
 * Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Chef, and Ansible.
 * Completed design, deployment, and documentation of Red Hat Satellite 5.7 for production environment.
 * Very experienced in the setup and administration of Red Hat Enterprise Linux (including CentOS and Fedora).
-Also have supported Ubuntu and Linux Mint extensively.
+Also have supported Ubuntu, Suse Enterprise Linux, and Linux Mint extensively.
 * Deployed and managed EC2 and on-premises servers.
 * Experienced programmer in GNU Bash scripting, Python, and MATLAB or GNU Octave.
-Also experienced in GNU Autotools, C++, and JavaScript.
 Github:  [natalie-](https://github.com/natalie-)
 * Designed and built networks using wide area wireless technologies, IP cameras, and cellular modems in addition to more conventional LAN products.
 * Extensive skills in customer service.
 * Familiar with LibreOffice, Apache, MySQL, postfix, and Samba.